Templates on this page will only be available as long as licensed versions of the figures do not exist.

 Print Recommendations: It is absolutely *ESSENTIAL* that the upper and lower halves of the console come out perfectly flat with no curling.
 If you have a heated bed, I recommend investing in an Anycubic Ultrabase borosilicate plate of the appropriate size for your build platform.
 Jack the bed temperature up to 70 or 80, spray a bunch of non-aerosol hairspray before and during printing of the first layer, and seal the entire printer in a cardboard box if you don't have an enclosed build area.
 Anything to keep the heat consistent and the corners from curling.

 This is my most complex design to date and comes with several variant pieces depending on how you want to print it:

 - There is an alternate Blank Console Top that contains no buttons, for people who want to add them in manually using some other method.
 Everett Bailey designed a very cool sticker set (see photo above) specifically for this model that will save you a bunch of time if you don't want to do a bunch of detail painting.
 Otherwise, use the "Grey console top (with buttons)" STL file for the full 3D experience.

-- There are also two versions of the Grey Column Base file.
+- There are also two versions of the Column Base file.
 A Grey Column Base For Spring if you intend to use a 1½" by 5/8" compression spring (40mm x 16mm) to make the central column rise and fall when you press down on it, or a No Spring version if you don't want to use a spring.
 (This should still go up and down a bit, but it's not as screen accurate or as cool looking as the spring version)

 - There are two separate folders for the central column's transparent pieces.
-There's a one piece version where all 10 layers of the column interior are attached together that can be used if you have access to a SLA resin printer that can print it all nice and clean without blobby artifacts.
-Everyone else will probably want to use the "separate column layers"
+There's a Column interior glass (solid for SLA printers) version where all 10 layers of the column interior are attached together that can be used if you have access to a SLA resin printer that can print it all nice and clean without blobby artifacts.
+Everyone else will need to use the "separate column layers"